The controlled SWAP test for determining quantum entanglement: Summary and conclusions

-Entanglement is fundamental to quantum information processes such as quantum teleportation.
-The controlled SWAP test is a proposed method to evidence entanglement and ascertain its degree for any $n$-qubit pure state.
 The test is also able to distinguish classes of entanglement in almost all cases (there is one case of three qubits for which the test is fooled, but this requires 18\% amplitude error in the generated state).
 The results from a two-qubit test state are directly related to the concurrence of the state.
-Further, a multipartite degree of entanglement has been constructed that is given by any state's CSWAP test results.
-Therefore the CSWAP test obtains the state's degree of entanglement.

-The average number of measurements required to detect the presence of entanglement can be as low as two for larger high fidelity maximally entangled states.
-For perfect Bell states, it typically requires four measurements, and for states that are not maximally entangled it can rise to a thousand or more, with more measurements required the lower the degree of entanglement.
-The number of qubits $n$ in the state has considerably less effect on this value, which in fact decreases with increased $n$, and so the number of measurements scales extremely well with system size.
-Detecting genuine $n$-qubit entanglement is more involved, and scales far less favourably with both $n$ and the degree of entanglement, but is feasible for small numbers of qubits.
-Even though the test is capable of deriving the degree of entanglement of the state, it is only suited to achieving this with small highly entangled systems.
+Further, a multipartite measure of entanglement has been constructed that is given by any state's c-SWAP test results.
+Hence, the c-SWAP test can be used to estimate amount of entanglement in the test state.
+Detecting genuine $n$-qubit entanglement is more involved, and scales far less favourably with both $n$ and the amount of entanglement, but is feasible for small numbers of qubits.
+Even though the test is capable of quantifying the amount of entanglement in the state, it is only suited to achieving this with small highly entangled systems.

-Various typical small deviations from ideal states arising from noise all give second order errors for any number of qubits, a favourable error dependence.
+The suitability of the entanglement SWAP test for experimental implementation is highlighted by the fact that various typical small deviations from ideal states all give second order errors for any number of qubits.
+This favourable error dependence allows the entanglement to be estimated accurately in a practical set up.

-Future work, beyond the results reported here, should investigate in more detail the application of the controlled SWAP to mixed states.
-This will expand on our example consideration of unequal test and copy states.
-Furthermore, for the proposed degree of entanglement $C_n$ to be widely applicable it should be subjected to further exploration, to evidence it as a legitimate measure.
+Future work, beyond the results reported here, could investigate in more detail the application of the controlled SWAP test to mixed states and other types of entangled states (qudits, coherent states).
+This would expand on our consideration of corrupted, unbalanced, and unequal test and copy states, and provide further information to support the practical application of the c-SWAP test for entanglement.

 \paragraph{Acknowledgements} We thank Adam Callison for help creating the figures.
 SF is supported by a UK EPSRC funded DTG studentship.

 \addtocontents{toc}{\fixappendix} \appendixpage